 The project ICARE4EU aims to contribute to the innovation of care for European citizens with multiple chronic conditions by disseminating knowledge of potentially effective and efficient models of integrated care for people with multiple chronic conditions that are developed and implemented in European countries.
 The ICARE4EU project is particularly directed at innovative approaches to integrated care, that can be inspiring for other regions or countries that want to move from fragmented towards integrated care for people with multimorbidity.
 The vast majority of people with multimorbidity are older individuals.
 The complexity of the care needs of people with multimorbidity might differ, depending on the type of comorbidities and on personal circumstances and resources.
 Regardless of variation in the complexity of their care needs, people with multimorbidity need care from multiple care disciplines.
 Integrated care has the potential to address these comprehensive needs for health and social care, as its goal is to provide care by multidisciplinary teams of professionals and/or informal carers.
-For people with severe or few diseases.
+For people with severe or many diseases, this might be more difficult to establish than for people with less severe or few diseases.